A form should be marked up using its default HTML properties. The ones we make use of include (in hierarchical order):

 Form elements in Foundation are styled based on their type attribute rather than a class.
 Inputs in Foundation have another major advantage — they are full width by default.
 That means that inputs will run as wide as the column that contains them.
 However, you have two options which make these forms extremely versatile:

-For each control on a form, there must be a label providing information about the control's purpose.
-This is generally using a label element.
-Form labels provide a number of accessibility benefits.
-When clicking on a control's label element, focus will be applied to the control, thus increasing the size of the clickable area.
+element, focus will be applied to the control, thus increasing the size of the clickable area.
 Also, assistive technology can read the label each form control a blind user interacts with the control.
-Form labels can be marked up in one of two ways:

 <label for="sample-form-control">Form Control</label>